cicdenv/cicdenv/terraform/packer/README.md

 ## Purpose
-Any resources needed by packer (not VPC+subnets however).
+AWS Resources needed by packer (not VPC+subnets however).

 ## Workspaces
 N/A.